Textbook Rental Program

 Three types of buyback services are offered at the UNCP Bookstore during the fall and spring semesters: Daily, End-of-the-Semester and Online.
 Daily buyback services (wholesale) will start two weeks after classes have started and will end two weeks prior to the start of the end-of-the-semester buyback.
 End-of-semester buyback services are offered during exam week.
 Online buyback services are offered for distance education students and can be accessed on the bookstore web page year round.
 Limited buyback services are offered throughout the summer.
 Each buyback will be advertised throughout campus and on the Bookstore webpage approximately two weeks prior to the end of the semester.
 A university student ID is required to sell books.

-Visit our NEW Online Buyback site which offers Free Shipping.
+Visit our Online Buyback site which offers Free Shipping.

 Please note that booksthat are a part of the UNCP Bookstore Guaranteed Buyback Program do not apply to books bought back online from this site.